ahmedhasandrlnd/People_Counter_App/WRITEUP.md

 ## Explaining Custom Layers

 While converting pre-trained model into IR, Model Optimizer searches for each layer of the input model in the list of known layers.The list of known layers is different for each of supported frameworks.

-Custom layers are layers that are not included into a list of known layers.
-If your topology contains any layers that are not in the list of known layers, the Model Optimizer classifies them as custom.
+Some of the layers in a topology are not included into the list of known layers.
+The layers that are not in the list of known layers are known as custom layers.

 Custom layers are important to use because:
 * If your layer output shape depends on dynamic parameters, input data or previous layers parameters, calculation of output shape of the layer via model used can be incorrect.
 In this case, you need to patch it on your own.